akpetty/NESOSIM/README.md

  The final NetCDF data files for the ERA-I and MEDIAN forced simulations are also hosted on the NASA Cryospheric Sciences Lab website: https://neptune.gsfc.nasa.gov/csb/index.php?section=516

-Contact me if you any any questions (alek.a.petty@nasa.gov)!
+Do contact me if you any any questions or thoughts on anything included here (alek.a.petty@nasa.gov).
+Cheers!

 Alek